white revolution in india

 The White Revolution focused on increasing milk production (Operation Flood).

-Who is known as the milkman of India?
+Who is called the Milk man of India?

 Dr. Verghese Kurien is also known as the “Milkman of India” for his pivotal role in transforming India’s dairy industry.